GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/polls.md

 ![Screenshot showing how to enable polls](../assets/polls-dashboard.png)

-As soon as you do that, an additional "Polls" icon would be shown in the attachment picker in the SDK's default composer implementation.
+As soon as you do that, an additional "Polls" icon would be shown in the attachment picker in the default composer implementation in the SDK.

 ![Screenshot showing polls icon in the composer](../assets/polls-composer.png)

-### Polls config
+### Polls configuration

 When you tap the "Polls" icon, a new screen for creating polls would be shown.
 On this screen, you can configure the poll title, the options, as well as several other settings, such as the maximum number of votes, whether the poll is anonymous and if it allows comments.